 Questions and issues that the workshop seeks to address but are in no way limited to include: How do material and non-material worlds come to be bridged through religious practice and experience?
 How do notions like an Elsewhere or the Transcendental shape how believers act and are acted upon in the world?
 How might we conceptually define and analyse what lies beyond people’s immediate material and social worlds?
 What analytical opportunities are to be found in cross-religious perspectives?
 How do mediation’s affective shapes point towards an interface of sensing and knowing?
 Finally, how do believers’ complex and continuous conceptualization of space and time make room for the mutual affectivity of the political, social and the religious?

-The day-long workshop on Friday, 1 June (closed to the public) will be jointly led by Amira Mittermaier and Annalisa Butticci, who will also give a public introductory co-keynote to the workshop on Thursday, 31 May (6-8 pm), taking place in room JK 28/112 (Rost- und Silberlaube), Habelschwerdter Allee 45, 14195 Berlin.
+The day-long workshop on Friday, 1 June was jointly led by Amira Mittermaier and Annalisa Butticci, who also gave a public introductory co-keynote to the workshop on Thursday, 31 May (6-8 pm), and took place in room JK 28/112 (Rost- und Silberlaube), Habelschwerdter Allee 45, 14195 Berlin.

 Annalisa Butticci (2016).
 African Pentecostals in Catholic Europe.
 The politics of presence in the twenty-first century.
 Cambridge, MA: Harvard University Press.

 Amira Mittermaier (2011).
 Dreams that matter.
 Egyptian landscapes of the imagination.
 Berkeley: University of California Press.